-Three months Ended December 31,
+Three months

-2016 2015
+Ended Dec cember 31,

-Total cash provided by (used for):
+2017 2016

-Operating activities \$ (24) 84
+Operating activities \$ 1,526 (24)

-Investing activities (1,304) (383)
+Investing activities (815) (1,304)

-Financing activities 299
+Financing activities

-Decrease in cash and cash equivalents \$ (1,328) \$
+Increase (decrease) in cash and cash equivalents \$ 711 (1,328)

 Outstanding debt at the beginning of the period

-Outstanding debt at the end of the period 478
+Outstanding debt at the end of the period

-Operating Activities - Net cash used in operating activities (as set forth in the cash flow statement) was \$24,000 for the three months ended December 31, 2016, compared to \$84,000 provided by operating activities in the same period last year.
-The total of net income plus depreciation and amortization and less gains on sales of property and equipment decreased \$296,000 versus the same period last year.
+Operating Activities - Net cash provided by operating activities (as set forth in the cash flow statement) was \$1,526,000 for the three months ended December 31, 2017, compared to cash used in operating activities of \$24,000 in the same period last year.
+The total of net income plus depreciation and amortization and less gains on sales of property and equipment increased \$2,491,000 versus the same period last year.
 These changes are described above under "Comparative Results of Operations."
-Net cash flow provided by operating activities was impacted last year by the \$1,687,000 BP claim settlement receivable which was collected in January 2016.
-Trade accounts receivable decreased \$218,000 compared to \$890,000 in the same period last year.
-These changes comprise the majority of the decrease in net cash provided by operating activities.
+Trade accounts receivable decreased \$893,000 compared to a decrease of \$218,000 in the same period last year due to lower revenues.
+Deferred income tax decreased \$3,021,000 versus an increase of \$152,000 in the same period last year primarily due to a reduction in income tax expense related to the enactment of the Tax Cuts and Jobs Act.
+Accounts Payable and Accrued Liabilities favorably impacted cash provided due to higher payables for equipment at December 31, 2017 and lower bonus payments paid during the quarter for the prior fiscal year.
+These changes comprise the majority of the increase in net cash provided by operating activities.

 Investing Activities - Investing activities include the purchase of property and equipment, any business acquisitions and proceeds from sales of these assets upon retirement.
-For the first three months ended December 31, 2016, we spent \$1,304,000 on equipment net of proceeds from retirements.
-For the first three months ended December 31, 2015 we spent \$383,000 on equipment net of retirements.
+For the first three months ended December 31, 2017, we spent \$815,000 on equipment net of proceeds from retirements.
+For the first three months ended December 31, 2016 we spent \$1,304,000 on equipment net of retirements.

 Financing Activities - Financing activities primarily include net changes to our outstanding revolving debt.
-For the first three months ended December 31, 2016 we had no financing activities.
-During the three months ended December 31, 2015, cash provided by financing activities was \$299,000.
-We had no outstanding long-term debt on December 31, 2016 compared to \$478,000 at December 31, 2015.
+For the first three months ended December 31, 2017 and 2016 we had no financing activities.
+We had no outstanding long-term debt on December 31, 2017 or December 31, 2016.

 Credit Facilities - In connection with the Spin-off, on January 30, 2015, the Company entered into a five-year credit agreement with Wells Fargo Bank N.A. which provides a \$25 million revolving line of credit with a \$10 million sublimit for stand-by letters of credit.
 In connection with the Spin-off, the Company assumed and refinanced onto this new revolving credit line approximately \$5.1 million of indebtedness from FRP.
 The amounts outstanding under the credit agreement bear interest at a rate of 1.0% over LIBOR, which may change quarterly based on the Company's ratio of consolidated total debt to consolidated total capital.
 A commitment fee of 0.15% per annum is payable quarterly on the unused portion of the commitment, which fee may change quarterly based on our ratio of consolidated total debt to consolidated total capital.
 The credit agreement contains certain conditions and financial covenants, including a minimum \$25 million tangible net worth.
-As of December 31, 2016, the tangible net worth covenant would have limited our ability to pay dividends or repurchase stock with borrowed funds to a maximum of \$12.1 million combined.
+As of December 31, 2017, the tangible net worth covenant would have limited our ability to pay dividends or repurchase stock with borrowed funds to a maximum of \$16.0 million combined.